Safety-critical system

 9. Limit pointer use to a single dereference, and do not use function pointers.

-10. Compile with all possible warnings active; all warnings should then be addressed before release of the software.
+10. Compile with all possible warnings active.
+All warnings should then be addressed before release of the software.